|

 flows and cools and eventually if you are lucky you may get

-about 80 percent density compared to a pure liquid.
+about 80 percent density compared to an ideal pure liquid

 Starting at the beginning...